zio/zio-logging/docs/slf4j2.md

 * logger name (by default)  is extracted from `zio.Trace`
     * for example, trace `zio.logging.example.Slf4jSimpleApp.run(Slf4jSimpleApp.scala:17)` will have `zio.logging.example.Slf4jSimpleApp` as logger name
     * NOTE: custom logger name may be set by `zio.logging.loggerName` aspect
-* all annotations (logger name and log marker name annotations are excluded) are placed into MDC context
+* all annotations (logger name and log marker name annotations are excluded) are passed like [key-value pairs](https://www.slf4j.org/manual.html#fluent)
 * cause is logged as throwable

 See also [LogFormat and LogAppender](formatting-log-records.md#logformat-and-logappender)